rjwats/esp8266-react/README.md

 };
 ```

 You may listen for changes to settings by registering an update handler callback.
 It is possible to remove an update handler later if required.
-An "origin" pointer is passed to the update handler which may point to the client or object which made the update.

 ```cpp
 // register an update handler